wetryingtodorock/getblock-docs/en/rpc-service/ksm/json-rpc/ksm_childstate_getStorageHash.md

 ---
-title: ksm:childstate_getStorageHash \[POST\] {disallowed}
+title: childstate_getStorageHash  {disallowed} - Kusama
-description: Returns the hash of a child storage entry at a block state.
+description: Example code for the childstate_getStorageHash  {disallowed} json-rpc method. Сomplete guide on how to use childstate_getStorageHash  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters